 IMPROVING YOUR PHOTOGRAPHIC SKILLS:

-I am very strict about maintaining a 6:1 student to instructor ratio to optimize the amount of personal instruction each student receives during scouting, compositional pre-visualation, capture, and post-processing.
+I maintain a 6:1 student to instructor ratio to optimize the amount of personal instruction each student receives during scouting, compositional pre-visualization, capture, and post-processing.
 You will not be loaded into a van with a dozen other photographers.

 My workshops emphasize strong compositions that you would be proud to develop into prints versus making “Facebook Trophies.”
 Instead of visiting many “pretty” and popular locations that have been photographed millions of times over, we will spending more time in fewer locations that I have valued for their photogenic qualities and compositional flexibility.
 In many instances, we will return to those same locations to apply lessons learned from the first visit and to increase the potential of nailing down the composition and getting ideal light and weather.
 I have to disclose that many of these locations may not seem impressive when you capture it.
 However, the photographic capture should NOT be the highlight of your trip.
 Although most of your composition occurs during the capture process, I treat capture mostly as simply data collection.
 The real excitement should come when your pre-visualization transforms into quality art through POST-PROCESSING.
 As opposed to the “pretty” and popular locations, photogenic locations have the potential for being compelling and unique, which is what you should strive for as an artist.

-If you are trying to fulfill your “bucket list” of places to photograph, then my workshops may not be for you.
+If you are trying to fulfill your “bucket list” of places to photograph, then my workshops may not be the right fit for you.
 But if you are seeking to grow as an artist, please join me!

 Workshops will come with:

 - individual/customized coaching for each participant with respect to technique and composition; time is shared between up to 6 participants

 - at least one leader certified in first aid (Wilderness First Responder)